-ARC review and approval is required before the removal of trees 3 inches in diameter measured 48" along the trunk from ground level, tree limbs of 3 inches or more in diameter, clustered growth vegetation 2 square feet or more at ground level, regardless of branching habits or diameter of the branches.
+ARC review and approval is required before the removal of trees 3 inches in diameter measured 48" along the trunk from ground level, tree limbs of 3 inches (Note: the Village Ordinance is 5" or more, does it need to be consistent?) or more in diameter, clustered growth vegetation 2 square feet or more at ground level, regardless of branching habits or diameter of the branches.
 Within the understory, ARC approval is also required to remove vegetation 1 inch or greater in diameter measured 48" along the trunk from ground level.
+Removal of understory and ground cover in naturalized areas on existing home sites is prohibited.
+As a barrier island, understory and ground cover are critical elements to control erosion and protect birds and other wildlife.

-No activity/utilization is allowed on a vacant lot (see exceptions noted on page ten (10) in Section - Unimproved Properties For Construction Or Sale).
+No activity/utilization is allowed on a vacant lot (see exceptions noted on page ten (10) in Section - Unimproved Properties for Construction or Sale).